fuse-open/docs/articles/fuse-for-designers.md

 ![Animation Intro](../media/fuse-for-designers/Gifs/Animation_intro.gif)

 We haven’t touched on what is arguably Fuse’s best feature: its animation system.
 We are going to go through some of the core concepts of the animation system but we will leave the more advanced transitions for another time.
 This should be enough to get you going.

 If you have done any sort of animation you know that it can get tricky real fast.
 Fuse is designed so that doesn’t happen.
 That’s thanks to the core concept of the animation system.

-> “Animation is deviation from rest state”
+> "Animation is deviation from rest state"

 That means when you animate an object you are moving it away from its rest state.
 When the animation is over, the object returns to rest state.
 The important part to grasp here is that objects want to go back to their original state.
 This might seem unintuitive right now, but the advantage is you don’t need to specify where the object is at any given time.
 UX is declarative remember, so that means you tell Fuse what you want to happen and let it take care of how it gets from a to b.
-This allows you to define your design entirely separately from its transitions and animated behaviours, because you always design for the scenario where things have “come to a rest”.
+This allows you to define your design entirely separately from its transitions and animated behaviours, because you always design for the scenario where things have "come to a rest".

 ![Rest State](../media/fuse-for-designers/Images/Animation_restState.png)